cargomail-org/cargomail/README.md

 ## Introduction

 Despite the importance of email infrastructure, the whole ecosystem still relies on more than 40-year-old push-based architecture and protocol design.
-While conceptually sound as a communication means, the email system is structurally obsolete and functionally deficient.
+While conceptually sound as a means of communication, the email system is structurally obsolete and functionally deficient.

 Cargomail, a revised email system, utilizes an architecture with push and pull request layers to separate a mailbox (locator) from an email address (identifier).
 The primary benefits of using this architecture include: